jahirxtrap/randomisfits/README.md

 <strong>This mod adds:</strong>

 - Invisible Armor => Armor that provides protection while allowing your skin to be visible.
+- Handle => Used to craft tools of this mod.
 - Multitools => A combined axe, pickaxe, shovel, and hoe in one tool (Crouch + right-click to switch between shovel and hoe actions).
 - Hammers, Excavators => Tools that mine or excavate in a 3x3 area (Crouch + right-click to switch between mining a single block or in a 3x3 area).
 - Lumberaxes => An axe that allows chopping down a configurable number of nearby blocks, useful for felling entire trees (Crouch + right-click to toggle felling mode).